Vai al contenuto principale

 Lectures will cover the theoretical aspects (17 lectures, 34 hours), while the laboratory will focus on the practical grounds (7 laboratory sessions, 14 hours).

-During the lectures, students are encouraged to participate in live polls, Q&A, and quizzes (through tools like Mentimeter, Kahoot, Slido, etc.) to test their understanding and to check the presence of any misconceptions and/or biases.
+During the lectures, students are encouraged to participate in live polls, Q&A, and quizzes to test their understanding and to check the presence of any misconceptions and/or biases.

 Oggetto: